-Finally, the paper tower is a quick, easy and fun team building exercise that teaches employees planning, timing and organisation.
+Finally, the paper towel is a quick, easy and fun team building exercise that teaches employees planning, timing and organisation.

-Give each employee an A4 sheet of paper, and give them five-minutes to create the tallest free-standing structure possible.
-Whoevers is the tallest, wins!
+Give each employee an A4 sheet of paper, and give them five minutes to create the tallest free-standing structure possible.
+Whoever is the tallest, wins!